 In order to also examine the results generated by the QNN and the classical ANN visually, we depict plots of the surrogate model for the Griewank function as well as the original Griewank function and the function resulting from overlaying noise with a factor of 0.5 in figure \ref{fig_6surfaces}.
-The QNN seems to be more resilient than the classical ANN for increasing noise levels and clearly maintains the shape of the original function a lot better.
-Notably, for noise levels below 0.3 the classical ANN was able to achieve higher R2 scores than the QNN.
-The improvement of the QNN on a relative basis when reducing sample sizes and increasing noise levels indicates better generalization capabilities of the QNN.
+The QNN shows more resilience than the ANN for increasing noise levels and clearly maintains the shape of the original function a lot better.
+Notably, for noise levels below 0.3, the classical ANN was able to achieve higher R2 scores than the QNN.
+However, overall, the better performance of QNN for noisy and scarce data points towards its comparatively better generalization capabilities.